MohammadaminAlbooyeh/diet_diary/README.md

-# Diet Diary Mobile App
+# Diet Diary App

 ## Overview
-The Diet Diary Mobile App is a calorie tracking application that allows users to log their daily food intake and monitor their calorie consumption.
-It consists of a FastAPI backend and a React Native frontend.
+The Diet Diary App is a calorie tracking application that allows users to log their daily food intake and monitor their calorie consumption.
+It consists of a FastAPI backend and a React frontend.

 ## Features
 - Add calorie records with date, food name, and calorie count.
 - View all calorie records.
-- Interactive mobile interface.
+- Interactive web interface.

 ## Backend
 The backend is built using FastAPI and SQLite.
 It provides the following API endpoints:

-- `GET /records`: Fetch all calorie records.
+- `GET /entries`: Fetch all calorie entries.
-- `POST /records`: Add a new calorie record.
+- `POST /entries`: Add a new calorie entry.

 ### Running the Backend
 1. Install dependencies: